magizbox/magic-components/README.md

 ## Story

-Recently, I develop some web components, which is load data from google spreadsheet.
+Recently, I developed some web components, which is load data from google spreadsheet.

 It has some advantages